bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 ## Ergodicity

 When a signal is stationary, the exact calculation of the expected value operators is usually still cumbersome, because it requires knowledge of the entire random process.
-In practices we usually only have a limited amount of sample of one realization of the random process.
+In practice we usually only have a limited amount of sample of one realization of the random process.
 If a random process is ergodic then this means that the statistical properties of the entire random process can be inferred from just a limited amount of samples of a single realization.
 In order for a signal to be ergodic it has to be stationary.
 Ergodicity is usually a big assumption that cannot always be confirmed, however, without this assumption the signal statistics could not be approximated.

 <br></br>